CppMicroServices/CppMicroServices/framework/doc/doxygen/standalone/MicroServices_GettingStarted.md

 \dontinclude examples/dictionaryservice/CMakeLists.txt
 \until target_link

-The call to `#FunctionGenerateBundleInit` generates the proper bundle initialization code and provides access to the bundle specific BundleContext instance.
+The call to `#usFunctionGenerateBundleInit` generates the proper bundle initialization code and provides access to the bundle specific BundleContext instance.
 Further, the `set_property`command sets the `US_BUNDLE_NAME` definition.